-Side effects of having the knowledge of the source code is beneficial to thorough testing.
+The side effects of knowing the source code are beneficial to thorough testing.

 Optimization f code by revealing hidden errors and being able to remove these possible defects.
 Gives the programmer introspection because developers carefully describe any new implementation.
 Provides traceability of tests from the source, allowing future changes to the software to be easily captured in changes to the tests.